astronomer/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 ### Support for Apache Airflow 2.4.1

-Astro Runtime 6.0.2 includes Airflow 2.4.1, which includes only bug fixes.
-For a complete list of commits, see the [Apache Airflow 2.4.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-4-1-2022-09-30)).
+Astro Runtime 6.0.2 includes Airflow 2.4.1, which is limited to bug fixes.
+For a complete list of commits, see the [Apache Airflow 2.4.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-4-1-2022-09-30).

 ### Backported bug fixes from Apache Airflow 2.4.2